Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_interaction_scripts.md

 *Setting: Isabella's office, late at night, reflecting on the day's discussions with Marcus.*

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of society?
 I often feel torn between the urgency of progress and the responsibility to protect those who are vulnerable."

+**Isabella**: "I need to find a way to advocate for change without compromising my values.
+It's a delicate balance, and I hope I can navigate it without losing sight of what truly matters."

 ### Scene 1: Ethical Dilemma with Marcus Reynolds
 *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.*